VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 I had a 1 meter piece of DIN rail.
 Since the space is 32cm (I think) across, I actually went with three, and have the center one with a cable raceway to make it all nice and pretty.

-Note on cable raceway, I tried the printed ones, but ABS is just to brittle for them and they would break, so broke down (heh) and bought them from Amazon.
+Note on cable raceway: I tried the printed ones, but ABS is just too brittle for them and they would break, so broke down (heh) and bought them from Amazon.

 # Extra/modified CAD items